 Here are few ideas:

-Gardening, swimming, walking briskly (preferably outside), tennis (doubles), indoor rowing, dancing, kayaking, golfing or cycling on a stationary bike.
+Gardening, swimming, walking briskly (preferably outside), tennis (doubles), indoor rowing, dancing, kayaking, golf (w/out a cart), or cycling on a stationary bike.

-Attainable goals have action and intention behind them.
-It’s important to note that we all reach our goals differently.
+Attainable has action and intention behind it.
+In reaching a particular goal, it’s important to note that we all reach these goals differently, yet research shows 4 similarities.
 Knowing how your mind works can streamline your strategy around establishing and maintaining an exercise program.
 Here, we reference Gretchen Rubin’s, “The Four Tendencies” theory as we did in the beginning of the gut series.
-Check it out here or read the following to reveal how you can set yourself up for success.
-Which one are you?
+If you didn’t take the quiz, check it out here or read the following to reveal how you can set yourself up for success.

 Now that you understand how your mind works, tailor it to your body’s specific needs.
 These components are important to ensure you establish and maintain a safe and effective exercise program.